 Over time, Wayfair could end up becoming a smaller version of Amazon, which isn’t a bad gig.

 Being as diplomatic as possible, the Trump administration has been a mixed blessing for the economy.
 On one hand, Trump has reinvigorated domestic industries, with calls about putting American interests first.
 But on the other hand, he hasn’t produced a great image abroad in the non-Russian part of the world.

 A sharp consequence of Trump’s foreign policy is the ongoing tariff wars with China.
 With the Asian economic giant being an exporting power, international couriers like FedEx (NYSE:FDX) felt the heat.

 That’s a shame because I strongly view FedEx as one of the best long-term stocks to buy.
 Outside of the tariff issue, the courier, along with rival United Parcel Service (NYSE:UPS), benefits from the aforementioned eCommerce trend.

 Consumers are no longer shopping in brick-and-mortar stores in the same volume as prior generations.
 The positive tailwind for both couriers is readily apparent.

-Critics may counter that Amazon is experimenting on their own delivery service.
+Critics may counter that Amazon is experimenting with its own delivery service.
 I’ve said it before, and I’ll say it again: the impact is likely overstated.
 The economies of scale involved in trying to take down a FedEx or UPS is enormous.
-Besides, the e-commerce sector will balloon to a size big enough for all current competitors.
+Besides, the eCommerce sector will balloon to a size big enough for all current competitors.